 - Investigations: Looking into any suspicious activities at test sites or by test takers.

 In other words, they watch what you say after the test, analyze all test results for suspicious activity (such as extremely high score increases, or specific test centers having unusual results), and physically investigate those incidents and others.
-So, if you cheat on the LSAT, you might find yourself under investigation and being questioned about aspects of your performance.
-What happens then?
+So, if you cheat on the LSAT, you might find yourself under investigation and questioned about aspects of your performance.

 Well, it depends.
 When LSAC launches an investigation into your score, your results are put on hold as they look into what occurred.
 This usually starts with a notice to you, along with a request for your response to the issue.
-Depending on the severity of the issue, your response may be enough to resolve the issue and get your score released, or it might be escalated into a full blown security review that ends with your score being summarily cancelled and your being barred from taking the LSAT again, or worse (let’s hope not!).
+Depending on the severity of the issue, your response may be enough to resolve the issue.
+Or it might escalate into a full blown security review.
+This could end with the cancellation of your score and you barred from taking the LSAT again, or worse.

-So, what’s the bottom line?
-The best approach is to avoid dishonest short cuts, and focus on buckling down and studying hard to get the score you need.
+The best approach is to avoid dishonest short cuts.
+Focus on buckling down and studying hard to get the score you need.